sumonece15/Dart-Programs/Dart_Variable/Dart variable1/README.md

 <p align="justify">
 1. Function Declaration (main): void main(): This declares the main function.
 In Dart, the main function is the entry point of the program.
-The void keyword indicates that the function does not return any value.
+The void keyword indicates that the function does not return any value..
 </p>

 <p align="justify">